Mental Health

 • Insomnia or sleep disturbances

-It’s important to discuss any side effects with your doctor in case they want to adjust your dosage or medication.
+It's important to discuss any side effects with your doctor.
+They may want to adjust your dosage or medication based on your experience.

 Some people take antidepressants for years.
-The duration of treatment varies from person to person and depends on the severity of your depression, how your symptoms develop over time, and whether the depression returns or subsides.
+The duration of treatment varies from person to person.
+It depends on the severity of your depression, how your symptoms develop over time, and whether the depression returns or subsides.

 Download MyWellbeing's 2024 Mental Health Planner!